 For example, These days HDFC Bank share is trading around Rs.2,000.

-This share in a move up to Rs.,2,100 or may move down to Rs.1,800 also ( It can go much higher or may come down much lower also).
+This shares in a move up to Rs.,2,100 or may move down to Rs.1,800 also ( It can go much higher or may come down much lower also).

-This price is Stock closing price for that day.
+This price is the Stock closing price for that day.

 Moreover, HDFC Bank stock may close at Rs.2,100 in one day and may close at Rs.2,050 on the 2nd day, at Rs.2,150 on 3rd, and at Rs.2,200 on the 4th day.